 Becoming the inner mechanics of the conscious mind,

-At the lower end of level 7B visuals, the experience manifests itself as becoming and being able to feel and see the organization and structure of your current thought stream.
-This is presented to trippers in the form of a fast moving and infinite web or network of condensed visual geometry that branches off of itself in a level of organization and intricacy far beyond any possible arrangement that could be experienced within the external physical world.
+At the lower end of level 7B visual geometry, the experience manifests itself as becoming and being able to feel and see the organization and structure of your current thought stream.
+This is presented to trippers in the form of a fast-moving and infinite web or network of condensed visual geometry that branches off of itself in a level of organization and intricacy far beyond any possible arrangement that could be experienced within the external physical world.

 Becoming the inner mechanics of the subconscious mind,

-At the higher end of level 6B visuals, the experience manifests itself as a new found and consistent ability to physically feel, see and become one with the architecture of the subconscious mind.
-This is presented to trippers in the form of extremely vast and complex, self transforming geometric mechanisms which are immediately interpreted by anybody who undergoes the experience as the inner workings of the universe or reality.
+At the higher end of level 6B visuals, the experience manifests itself as a new-found and consistent ability to physically feel, see, and become one with the architecture of the subconscious mind.
+This is presented to trippers in the form of extremely vast and complex, self-transforming geometric mechanisms which are immediately interpreted by anybody who undergoes the experience as the inner workings of the universe or the inner workings of reality.

 Click the image below for a large gallery of examples of visual geometry that have been sourced from psychedelic art across the internet.

 Click the image below and to the left for a large gallery of anthropological examples of psychedelic visuals.
 The Shipibo people are a large tribe in the amazon rain forest whose culture is heavily involved with ritualized ayahuasca use.
 These textiles patterns are deliberately made by the Shipibos as artifacts of ayahuasca hallucination, capturing the specific styles of repeating forms better than most modern psychedelic artwork.